 Note that the associative scan could in principle be applied to any linear recurrence RC model, but practical limitations remain.
-Because the algorithm involves repeatedly squaring the transition matrix, it would in general require \(N_{\text{h}}^3\) operations per scan step for full, unstructured matrices.
-Moreover, in the case of Structured RC, the matrix-matrix multiplication would create a full matrix, destroying the Hadamard structure.
+Since the algorithm involves repeatedly squaring the transition matrix, it would generally require \(N_{\text{h}}^3\) operations per scan step for full, unstructured matrices.
+Moreover, in the case of Structured RC, matrix-matrix multiplication would produce a full matrix, destroying the Hadamard structure.